 The Woodrow Wilson-Rockefeller Brothers Fund

-Fellowships for Aspiring Teachers of Color - teaching fellowships
+Fellowships for Aspiring Teachers of Color - teacher fellowships

-Brence Pernell, a 2007 RBF Fellow, with students he taught during a 2007 summer study abroad program in rural South Africa.teaching fellowships
+Brence Pernell, a 2007 RBF Fellow, with students he taught during a 2007 summer study abroad program in rural South Africa.teacher fellowships

 TOMORROW’S STUDENTS URGENTLY NEED TEACHERS OF COLOR

 - Nearly half of the nation’s students (44 percent) are students of color, but the latest data show that just one of every six teachers (16.7 percent) is a teacher of color.

 - Current trends indicate that, by 2020, the percentage of teachers of color will fall to an all-time low of 5 percent of the total teacher force, while the percentage of students of color in the system will likely exceed 50 percent.

 - In urban and rural schools nationwide, as many of half of all African-American, Latino, and Native American students do not graduate high school in four years.